bordjoski/zkp-fsh/README.md

 #### Authentication proccess:

-1. Client provides a claim - value based on agreement and internal authentication process identifier and sends it to Verifier\
+1. Client provides a claim to Verifier - value based on agreement and internal authentication process identifier (random number) and sends it to Verifier\
 `const claim = client.getClaim();`

 2. Verifier generates a proof request and sends it to the client\